+KNMI is the Tenderer of the project, and coordinator of the consortium and its activities.
 Contracts with individual partners will be formulated, in which the tasks and responsibilities of each partner will be arranged.
 The responsibilities for every individual partner are listed in section 6.
 This includes responsibilities for components of the software and other project deliverables, tasks in the work packages, and interfacing with other software platforms, data sources and users.
 In case of non-compliance a few steps will be followed.
 First, solutions will be sought by discussing directly with the partner involved.
 If this does not work, it will be discussed within the whole C3S-MAGIC consortium whether a transfer of tasks to (an) other partner(s) is possible.
 In case of structural long-term problems, the contractor may decide to replace the partner after consulting all other partners and ECMWF.

-The partners leading a work package (section 6) appoint a Work Package Leader (WP Leader).
-The WP Leaders are responsible for the deliverables of their WP.
+The responsibility for the deliverables of the project (section 6) is charged to the leaders of the work packages in which the deliverables are created.
 This responsibility includes timing of delivery, functional completeness and quality.
 This responsibility will be described in the sub-contracts with the individual partners.

-Although the formal responsibility for the project and its deliverables is carried by the Tenderer, a Project Board (PB) will be installed in which all individual partners are represented by a single person.
-The PL and the WP Leaders are members of the PB.
-The WP Leaders communicate regularly (at least monthly).
-The PB will advise the coordinator on the following issues:
+Although the formal responsibility for the project and its deliverables is carried by the Tenderer, a Project Board will be installed in which all individual partners are represented by a single person.
+This Project Board will advise the coordinator on the following issues: